MLB trade deadline tracker: Astros reunite with Carlos Correa, Padres swing several deals

 Yankees add to bullpen, acquire Bednar from Pirates, Bird from Rockies

-Looking to fortify their bullpen for the stretch run, the Yankees agreed to acquire Bednar from Pittsburgh and Jake Bird from Colorado.
+Looking to fortify their bullpen for the stretch run, the Yankees agreed to acquire Bednar from Pittsburgh, Camilo Doval from San Francisco and Jake Bird from Colorado.
+They also added utilityman José Caballero from Tampa Bay.

-New York was set to send catcher/first base prospect Rafael Flores, catcher Edgleen Perez and outfielder Brian Sanchez to the Pirates in exchange for Bednar, according to a person familiar with the deal.
-The person spoke to the AP on condition of anonymity because the deal had not been announced.
+New York was set to send catcher/first base prospect Rafael Flores, catcher Edgleen Perez and outfielder Brian Sanchez to the Pirates in exchange for Bednar.

-The Yankees sent infielder Roc Riggio and lefty Ben Shields to the Rockies for Bird.
+The Yankees sent infielder Roc Riggio and lefty Ben Shields to the Rockies for Bird, outfielder Everson Pereira to the Rays, and four minor leaguers to the Giants, including catcher Jesús Rodríguez, right-hander Trystan Vrieling, infielder Parks Harber and left-hander Carlos de la Rosa.

 The 30-year-old Bednar struggled early in the season and spent some time in the minors but has been dominant since his return.
 He joins a bullpen that already has Luke Weaver and Devin Williams.
 Bird has a 4.73 ERA and 62 strikeouts over 53 1/3 innings.

-They were the fourth and fifth trades made by the Yankees since last Friday.
+The Yankees have made more than a half-dozen trades since last Friday.
 They obtained third baseman Ryan McMahon from Colorado on Friday, reserve infielder Amed Rosario from Washington on Saturday and reserve outfielder Austin Slater from the Chicago White Sox on Wednesday.

 Shane Bieber off to Blue Jays, nearing MLB return